jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (4) Despite subsection (3), a person to whom a variation is available may choose whether or not to apply the variation by taking a tax position, for example, in a return of income, or by informing the Commissioner of their election.
 If the person chooses not to apply a variation, the law applies as if the variation did not apply in relation to the person.
 Secondary legislation
 (5) A variation under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### 6J Tax relief for emergencies
+(1) If there is an emergency event, the Governor-General may, by Order in Council made on the recommendation of the Minister of Revenue, make regulations specifying—
+  (a) that 1 or both of the following apply:
+    (i) any 1 or more of sections FP 5 to FP 27 of the Income Tax Act 2007:
+    (ii) schedule 7, part C, subpart 1, clause 23C, if the emergency event has been declared a state of national emergency under section 66 of the Civil Defence Emergency Management Act 2002:
+  (b) the period for which a section or clause referred to in paragraph (a) applies:
+  (c) the start date of the emergency event:
+  (d) the end date of the emergency event period.
+(2) Regulations made under this section may be expressed to come into force on a day that is before, on, or after the date on which they are made, but not earlier than the date specified as the beginning of the emergency event, and the regulations come into force or, as the case may be, are deemed to have come into force accordingly.
+(3) Regulations made under this section may be retrospective only to the extent provided for in subsection (2).
+(4) If regulations made under subsection (1) specify that section FP 22 applies, the time limit imposed by section FP 22(3) may be extended by Order in Council made—
+  (a) on the recommendation of the Minister of Revenue; and (b) before the expiry of the relevant time limit in section FP 22(3) that applies immediately before the Order in Council comes into force.
+(5) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### Subpart 2C — Functions and powers of Commissioner